rickb777/process/README.md

 ## Hierarchies

 A process group contains processes.
 These processes can also be process groups, or they can contain process groups.
-As long as the `Wait` calls are positioned so that each group terminates tidily, the nesting should *just work* (TM).
+As long as the `Wait` calls are positioned so that each group terminates tidily, the nesting will *just work*.

 ## What's New in Version 2

 * Several API functions were deleted to keep things simple.
-* New WorkQueue unlimited channel added
+* New WorkQueue unlimited channel was added.

 ## Licence